The Developer’s Edge: How To Become A Senior Developer

 hero image

-This article is for those with a simple desire: You want to be considered a Senior Developer and you want to excel in your field.
+This article is for those with a simple desire: You want to be considered a Senior Developer and you want to strive to be one of the best in your field.

 Let’s dive in.